streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 The Streamr Protocol is made of three layers:
 - **Communication Layer:** Responsible for end-to-end unicast/multicast/broadcast communication primitives in a centralized network or a p2p network.
 Can be HTTP, Websocket or a custom gossiping protocol.
 - **Control Layer:** Defines the control messages allowing communication entities to publish, subscribe, resend, etc...
 These messages are the payload of the Communication Layer messages.
-- **Message Layer:** Defines the potential payload of the control messages.
-A message contains data and metadata published/consumed on a stream.
+- **Message Layer:** Some messages in the Control Layer carry messages published in streams.
+The Message Layer defines the format of these message payloads, consisting of data and metadata of the messages.

 The following describes the Control Layer and Message Layer since they are common to any network configuration.